-There are many potential nonpoint sources of fecal coliform bacteria for Panther Creek, including:
+There are many potential nonpoint sources of fecal coliform bacteria for Hays Creek, including:

 - ♦ Beef and dairy cattle

-- ♦ Failing septic systems
+- Failing septic systems

-- ♦ Urban/ developed areas
+- ♦ Urban development

 - ♦ Wildlife

 - ♦ Other direct inputs

-The 20,690 acre drainage area of Panther Creek contains many different land use types, including urban, forest, cropland, pasture, scrub/barren, water, and wetlands.
-The area directly surrounding the impaired segment, 104611, is comprised of wetland, forest, and pasture.
-The land use distribution for the watershed is provided in Table 6 and displayed in Figure 7.
-The land use for the Panther Creek Watershed is gathered from the National Land Cover Database (NLCD).
-The land use categories were grouped into the following uses: urban, forest, cropland, pasture, scrub/ barren, water, and wetlands.
+The 49,842 acre drainage area of Hays Creek contains many different land use types, including urban, forest, cropland, pasture, and wetlands.
+The area directly surrounding the impaired segment, MS417HE, is predominantly cropland and pasture.
+The land use distribution for the watershed is provided in Table 7 and displayed in Figure 7.
+The land use information for the watershed is based on the State of Mississippi's Automated Resource Information System (MARIS), 1997.
+This data set is based Landsat Thematic Mapper digital images taken between 1992 and 1993.
+The MARIS data are classified on a modified Anderson level one and two system with additional level two wetland classifications.
+The land use categories were grouped into the land uses of urban, forest, cropland, pasture, disturbed, wetlands, and water.